Adapted from Make Any Divorce Better

 How to learn about the law in your state

 Books.
 The cheapest way would be to read a self-help book on divorce laws of your state.
-Nolo Press Occidental publishes the famous How to Do Your Own Divorce books in California and Texas.
+Nolo Press Occidental publishes the famous How To Do Your Own Divorce In California.
 For other states, go to a book store or library and search the Books In Print subject matter catalog under “Divorce” where you will find a section of state-by-state listings.
 Many states have self-help divorce books, but the quality ranges from excellent to terrible and it may not be easy to tell the difference.
 Do not use a book that says it’s good in all 50 states as it is simply not true and probably is not good in your state.
 The worst thing would be an old book that has not kept up with changes, leaving you to read about laws that no longer exist and working with wrong information, so check the date of printing.
 Ask a reference librarian to make recommendations.

 Public law libraries.
 Many counties have public law libraries, usually in the courthouse.
 Ask the court clerk and, if there is one, go there and ask the law librarian for a good book that describes divorce laws in your state.